harmonica-project/BANCO/README.md

 ## How to start BANCO from Docker

-To use our pre-built docker image, type the following command in your terminal
+To use our prebuilt docker image, type the following command in your terminal.

 ```bash
 docker run -p 3000:3000 bladesorbonne/banco:splc2022